 News and Updates

-A reception to discuss how Maryland League of Conservation Voters is advancing comprehensive clean energy and climate legislation with updates on 2015 environmental priorities at the state level
+Please join us to discuss how Maryland League of Conservation Voters is advancing comprehensive clean energy and climate legislation and get an update on 2015 environmental priorities in Maryland before the start of the legislative session.

 But, we need YOU; to get informed and to act!

 We are turning our attention to the Legislative session in January.
-We are holding 4 events throughout Maryland: RSVP today!
+We are holding 4 events throughout Maryland: RSVP today for our last event!

 On November 4th, Eighty-six percent of candidates we endorsed won their races in the statewide general elections.